Peeyushshar/Restaurent-Table-Booking-Web-Application/README.md

 ## Usage

-  a.
-Access the API endpoints via tools like Postman or directly from your front-end application.
+  1. Access the API endpoints via tools like Postman or directly from your front-end application.
-  b.
-Integrate with a front-end for user-facing booking interfaces.
+  2. Integrate with a front-end for user-facing booking interfaces.